CoderCaleb/ChatVibe/README.md

 ```

 - **Configure Firebase:**
-    - Create a Realtime Database and set up User Authentication (choose email and password) in your Firebase project.
+    - Create a Realtime Database and set up User Authentication (choose email and password) and Storage in your Firebase project.
     - Download the template JSON file provided in ./chatvibe_final.json and import it into your Firebase Realtime Database.
     - Copy the template for the Firebase Realtime Database rules in ./firebase_rules.json and paste it into your Firebase Realtime Database Rules.
+    - Copy the template for the Firebase Storage rules in ./storage_rules.txt and paste it into your Firebase Storage Rules.

 - **Add Firebase Config:**
     - Get the Firebase configuration object (SDK config) from your Firebase project.